Blue Line (Mumbai Metro): Construction

 Oscillation trials were completed in early 2014.
 However, the submission of the report by the RDSO to the Chief Commissioner of Railway Safety was delayed a public interest litigation (PIL) filed in Maharashtra High Court on the height of Mumbai Suburban Railway station platforms.
 The RDSO had to divert its resources to inspecting the suburban railway platforms, because passengers were falling into the gap between the platform and the trains.
 The MMOPL was granted a "speed certificate" from the RDSO on 2 April.
 MMRDA and MMOPL authorities jointly applied to the CMRS for safety certification on 4 April.

 Then CMRS for the western circle P.S.
 Baghel began physically inspecting the line on 18 April, and completed it on 28 April.
-Following the inspection, Baghel concluded, "Prima facie, I found all the constructions and specifications of the Metro quite satisfactory, but there are a few finishing works remaining which would be taken care of very soon."
 The CMRS required certain minor improvements to access areas before the metro could begin operations.
-The CMRS also stated that he would travel to Lucknow to discuss the inspection with RDSO officials and then cross check all the other necessary approvals, including rolling stocks, from the Railway Board.
+The CMRS also said that he would travel to Lucknow to discuss the inspection with RDSO officials and then cross check all the other necessary approvals, including rolling stocks, from the Railway Board.
 The line received safety clearance from the CMRS on 2 May 2014.

 The Congress-NCP government had wanted to open the line by 24 April 2014, the voting day in Mumbai for the 2014 general elections.
 The MMRDA had to obtain approval for the locomotives from the railway board.
 The MMOPL approached the Railway Board for approval of rolling stock (including the rakes and wheels) on 22 April.
-MMRDA and MMOPL officials stated that the line would open within 7 days of receiving approval from the Railway Board.
+MMRDA and MMOPL officials said that the line would open within 7 days of receiving approval from the Railway Board.
 Despite the MMOPL submitting the necessary paperwork on 22 April, the Railway Board did not grant approve until late May 2014.
 According to railway officials, this was because the rakes and wheels used in the metro were "of a new kind, with newer dimensions".
 Another reason given for the delay was the change of government at the Centre following the 2014 general elections.
 The newly appointed Railway Minister D.V.
 Sadananda Gowda gave the final approval on 5 June.
 MMOPL Chief Executive Abhay Mishra announced on 7 June that the metro would open the following day.

 A key proposal of the Station Area Traffic Improvement Scheme (SATIS) was the integration of the metro rail system with the BEST.
 The BEST and the BMC jointly worked towards relocating existing bus stops.
 BEST bus feeder routes were created along the metro corridor.
 Bus stops have electronic indicators displaying the expected arrival time of the next train, and information about bus schedules is available inside the metro stations.
 The MMRDA widened footpaths below metro stations.
 Parking for bikes and motorbikes is available at all stations.